UMAprotocol/docs/docs/getting-started/welcome.md

 **For Developers**

-If you are a developer interesting building with the UMA protocol, view this [explainer](/priceless-financial-contracts/priceless-contracts.md) of how UMA's priceless synthetic tokens wor and to learn more about UMA's synthetic tokens.

-Additionally, the [development guide](build-walkthrough/build-process) to learn how to launch your own expiring synthetic token on UMA.

-You can find additional reference materials, including a list of UMA's testnet and mainnet contracts [here](dev-ref/addresses.md)
+If you are a developer interesting building with the UMA protocol, view this [explainer](/priceless-financial-contracts/priceless-contracts.md) of how UMA's priceless synthetic tokens work and to learn more about UMA's synthetic tokens, then take a look at our [development guide](build-walkthrough/build-process) to learn how to launch your own expiring synthetic token on UMA.You can find additional reference materials, including a list of UMA's testnet and mainnet contracts [here](dev-ref/addresses.md)

 **For UMA Tokenholders**